FairPlayerTeam/FairPlayer-SDK/README.md

     - The end user can actually **apply and use** your theme with FairPlayer
   - You **never imply a direct relationship** with FairPlayer's creators
     - Do not use a developer name similar to "**FairPlayer Team**" or that includes the words "**FairPlayer**" or "**Fair Player**" in any form (case insensitive)
-    - Do not imply either in the Google Play Store listing (app description and/or any visual element) or inside the application (menu elements, text or visual elements, app notifications, Toast notifications etc.) a direct relationship with the FairPlayer's creators
+    - Do not imply either in the Google Play Store listing (theme description and/or any visual element) or inside the application (menu elements, text or visual elements, notifications, Toast messages etc.) a direct relationship with the FairPlayer's creators
-  - You make sure that the **FairPlayer Logo** does not cover more than 25% of your app's icon
+  - You make sure that the **FairPlayer Logo** does not cover more than 25% of your theme's icon

 Your theme can also be compatible with other 3rd party applications as long as it retains compatibility with FairPlayer.